Greece › Mykonos › Best Towns

 Staying at Agios Sostis Beach

 Agios Sostis is one of the prettiest and most natural beaches in Mykonos, with soft sand, clear water, and far fewer crowds than the organized south-coast beaches.
 There are no real beach facilities, which is the appeal, so bring water, shade, and anything else you need for the day.
 Kiki’s Tavern above the beach is legendary for simple grilled food, but waits can be long and it does not take reservations.
-You need a car, scooter, or ATV to stay here comfortably, and windy days can make the beach feel exposed.

-The Best Hotel at Agios Sostis Beach
+The Best Hotels at Agios Sostis Beach

 - The Margi Villa • (Hotel phone: +30 21089 29128)